prasanthrangan/hyprdots/README.md

 ## My Arch Hyprland Config Files

-WARNING : Install script is setup for nvidia-dkms drivers and nvidia drm is enabled in grub and Hyperland is launched by sddm!!
+WARNING : Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
+Nvidia drm will be enabled only in grub and Hyperland is launched by sddm!!

 ### Main install script
-After minimal Arch install, clone and execute
+After minimal Arch install (with grub), clone and execute -
 ```
 pacman -Sy git
 git clone https://github.com/prasanthrangan/hyprdots ~/Dots